What is domestic abuse

 The Community Safety Partnership (CSP) is working hard to tackle domestic abuse.

-The Domestic and Sexual Abuse Network meets on a bi-monthly basis to asses progress in tackling domestic abuse and work out what areas need development.
+The Domestic and Sexual Abuse Network meets on a bi-monthly basis to asses progress in combating domestic abuse and work out what areas need development.
 This group is attended by a wide range of service providers and volunteers from across Darlington, it is also attended by guest speakers who give examples of best practice and government proposals that could improve the situation.

 The CSP has also developed a Domestic Abuse Action Plan that includes, training and support programmes for victims and for people who work with victims such as those in the Council and Primary Care Trust.
 In addition to this the Action Plan a Domestic Abuse Strategy [pdf document] has been produced.

-The Strategy has been developed in consultation with a wide range of agencies and includes and action plan, which sets out the key priorities for action to ensure that victims and their families are effectively supported and that perpetrators are dealt with appropriately
+The Strategy has been developed in consultation with a wide range of agencies and includes and action plan, which sets out the important priorities for action to ensure that victims and their families are effectively supported and that perpetrators are dealt with appropriately